 4. Short Term 12

 The best movie that you probably haven’t seen – or heard about – this year.
 Destin Cretton’s Short Term 12 is a powerful film that has stuck with me throughout the year.
 What it lacks in budget, it makes up with some incredible emotional storytelling that will captivate.
 There’s a natural tone to the film that seems personal and real.
-Cretton once worked in a group home for young, trouble kids at a group home.
+Cretton once worked in a group home for young, troubled kids at a group home.
 This is how Short Term 12 came to be, and you can see the realness of his personal experience bleed into his film.
-It feels raw from its wonderful direction, to it’s incredible performances from its young cast.
+It feels raw from its wonderful direction to it’s incredible performances from its young cast.

 Brie Larson really should have been nominated for an Oscar, or at least been in the conversation.
 Her performance as Grace, the leading caseworker at the home, is a marvelous achievement that constantly left me breathless.
 She is just one part of a largely phenomenal cast that all deliver in their own way.
 John Gallagher Jr. has great chemistry with Larson as her boyfriend, as does Kaitlyn Dever as a young girl named Jayden who reminds Grace too much of her younger self.
 Then there’s first-time actor Keith Stanfield who offers up one of the best moments in film this year, when he raps from his heart about the pain and anguish that he’s lived with throughout his life.
 It’s the most real and brutally heartbreaking thing I saw all year, one of the many great moments that Short Term 12 have to offer.